golangdaddy/vibe/petrol/README.md

 # Toy Petrol Pump Display

-A Go program for Raspberry Pi that creates a realistic fullscreen petrol pump display with litres and currency amount.
+A Go program for Raspberry Pi that creates a realistic petrol pump display with litres and currency amount.
+Features both graphical fullscreen display (on Raspberry Pi) and terminal display (for debugging).
 Perfect for toy petrol pump projects!

 ## Features

+- 🖥️ **Dual Display Modes:**
-- 🖥️ **Fullscreen graphical display** that looks like a real petrol pump
+  - **Graphical Mode** (Raspberry Pi with GPIO): Fullscreen GUI that looks like a real petrol pump
+  - **Terminal Mode** (Debug/Testing): Colored terminal display for development
-- 📊 Large digital-style numbers with authentic petrol pump styling
+- 📊 Large digital-style numbers for litres and amount
-- 🎨 Green LCD-style display on dark background (classic petrol pump aesthetic)
+- 🎨 Authentic petrol pump styling (green LCD text on dark background)
 - 🔘 Button-controlled pumping (press and hold to increment)
 - 💰 Configurable price per litre
-- 🔄 Smooth real-time updates
+- 🔄 Smooth real-time updates (10 times per second)
-- 🔧 **Debug mode** for development on laptops without GPIO

-## Display Preview

-The fullscreen display looks like a real petrol pump with:
-- **Large digital numbers** (120pt) for litres and amount - easy to read from a distance
-- **Bright green LCD-style text** on dark background (authentic petrol pump aesthetic)
-- **Amber section headers** (LITRES and AMOUNT)
-- **Clean, professional layout** with separator lines
-- **Fullscreen immersive experience** - no window borders or distractions
+- 🔧 **Automatic mode detection** - no configuration needed!

+## How It Works

+The program automatically detects your environment:

+- **With GPIO (Raspberry Pi)**: Runs in **graphical mode** with fullscreen display
+- **Without GPIO (Laptop)**: Runs in **debug mode** with terminal display

+This means you can develop and test on your laptop, then deploy to the Raspberry Pi without changing any code!

+## Display Examples

+### Graphical Mode (Raspberry Pi)
 ```
 ┌────────────────────────────────────────────────────────────┐
 │                      DARK BACKGROUND                       │